minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 </div>

 <!--
-And the last one! [click] This is a software bug that was captured during the training process. [click] We can see that the error was caused by the expected scalar type BFloat16 but found Float.
+And the last one! [click] This is a software bug that was captured during the training process. [click] We can see that the error was caused by the mismatch type Float against BFloat16.
 -->

 ---